davidchan-emtelligent/elmoUser/README.md

 ## bilm

 Using embedding from elmo https://github.com/allenai/bilm-tf .
-All codes are modified from elmo/bilm-tf from elmo.
+All codes are modified from elmo/bilm-tf.

 ### Installateion: